Marremelad/RubyTodo/README.md

 <img src="https://github.com/Marremelad/AssetsAndImages/raw/main/RubyTodoScreenRecording.gif" height="300" width="500" alt="Application Demo">

 ### Requirements
-* .NET 8 or higher
+* Ruby 3.0.2 or higher

 ### Get started
-If you are using Visual Studio or any other IDE with an integrated repo-cloning function use it with this URL - https://github.com/Marremelad/RubyTodo.git then open the solution and run the program.
+If you are using RubyMine or any other IDE with an integrated repo-cloning function use it with this URL - https://github.com/Marremelad/RubyTodo.git then open the solution and run the program.

 Else, do the following.